-The primary weed threat within the offset area is Buffel Grass Pennisetum ciliare.
+The primary weed threat within the offset area is Buffel Grass Cenchrus ciliaris.
 There are also scattered occurrences of Velvety Tree Pear Opuntia tomentosa and Harrisia Cactus Harrisia martinii.
-Velvety Tree Pear and Harrisia Cactus are restricted matters under the Queensland Biosecurity Act 2014 and Velvety Tree Pear is a Weed of National Significance (WoNS).
-All cactus plants observed showed signs of attack from the biological control agent, a moth Cactoblastis cactorum, indicating that additional control may not be required.
+Velvety Tree Pear and Harrisia Cactus are restricted invasive plants under the Queensland Biosecurity Act 2014 and Velvety Tree Pear is a Weed of National Significance (WoNS).
+All cactus plants observed were either very small in size or showed signs of attack from the biological control agent, a moth Cactoblastis cactorum, indicating that additional control may not be required.